ROCm/HIP/docs/reference/hardware_features.rst

         - 106
         - 104

 ..
-[1] RDNA architectures have a configurable wavefront size.
-The native wavefront size is 32, but they can run in "CU mode", which has an effective wavefront size of 64.
-This affects the number of resident wavefronts and blocks per compute Unit.
+[1] The RDNA architectures feature an experimental compiler option called ``mwavefrontsize64``, which determines the wavefront size for kernel code generation.
+When this option is disabled, the native wavefront size of 32 is used, when enabled wavefront size 64 is used.
+This option is not supported by the HIP runtime.

 ..
 [2] RDNA architectures expand the concept of the traditional compute unit with the so-called work group processor, which effectively includes two compute units, within which all threads can cooperate.